-This process, the HOTHC Coordinated Entry System, institutes consistent and uniform access, assessment, prioritization, and referral processes to determine the most appropriate response to each household's immediate housing needs.
+This process, the Heart to Home Coordinated Entry System, called Heart to Home, institutes consistent and uniform access, assessment, prioritization, and referral processes to determine the most appropriate response to each household's immediate housing needs.
 This new system of Coordinated Entry is not only mandated by HUD and many other funders, but is recognized nationally as a best practice which can improve efficiency within systems, provide clarity for households experiencing homelessness, and can help serve more people quickly and efficiently with assistance targeted to address their housing needs.